-8. Self-Care Activities 0□ Below expectations : Has not considered a plan for s self-care 1□ Meets expectations: Has considered the need for sell engages in some activities f-care and identifies and 2□ Exceeds expectation ns: Has a well-developed plan of activities in which the candid basis Comments: IV.
-PROGRAM EVALUATIO ON AND FEEDBACK • ndidate failed to provide at least o areas for improvement for the co • - date provided at least two areas of provement for the doctoral programment - Comments: I have received feedback on my prog been provided a copy of this evaluation • aculty advisor and have Candidate Signature Date Faculty Signature Date
+8. Self-Care Activities 0□ Below expectations: Has not considered a plan for self-care 1☐ Meets expectations: Has considered the need for self-care and identifies and engages in some activities 2□ Exceeds expectation is: Has a well-developed plan of self-care which includes activities in which the candidate engages on a regular basis Comments: IV.
+PROGRAM EVALUATIO ON AND FEEDBACK • didate failed to provide at least two areas of strength and areas for improvement for the doctoral program.
+1 late provided at least two areas of strength and two areas provement for the doctoral program Comments: I have received feedback on my progr been provided a copy of this evaluatio ress and evaluation from my faculty advisor and have on.
+Candidate Signature Date Faculty Signature Date